kadukm/cgg/README.md

 # CGG
-Tasks for the university course of computer geometry and graphics
+Tasks for the university course of computer geometry and graphics.

 ## Tasks
 - [x] [First task](src/firsttask)